zchee/golang-wiki/ErrorValueFAQ.md

 - Add an `Is` method to the types for which `IsX` returns true.
 The `Is` method should return true if its argument equals `ErrX`.

-If you don't have control of all the errors that can have property X, you'll instead need to add another function that tests for property X while unwrapping, perhaps
+If you don't have control of all the errors that can have property X, you should instead consider adding another function that tests for the property while unwrapping, perhaps
 ```
 func IsXUnwrap(err error) bool {
     for e := err; e != nil; e = errors.Unwrap(e) {